livetrails/targetjs/README.md

 6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens with fine-grained control.
 7.  **Complicated execution flow:** TargetJS execution flow follows the order the code is written.
 8.  **Performance Bottlenecks with Large Lists:** TargetJS optimizes rendering for large lists by using a tree structure that renders only the visible branches.

-## Target Methods

-All methods and properties are optional, but they play integral roles in making targets useful for animation, API loading, event handling, and more:

-1. **value**
-If defined, value is the primary target method that will be executed.
-The target value will be calculated based on the result of this method.

-2. **Prefix `_` to the target name**
-It indicates that the target is in an inactive state and must be activated by an event or other targets.

-3. **active**
-This is only a property.
-It indicates whether the target is ready for execution.
-When set to false, it behaves similarly to a `_ `prefix.
-By default, all targets are active, so setting it to true is unnecessary.

-15. **Postfix `$` to the target name**
-A target name ending with $ indicates that it will be only activated when the preceding target is executed.
-If the preceding target involves API calls, it will be activated each time an API response is received, while ensuring the order of API calls is enforced.
-This means it will remain inactive until the first API result is received, then the second, and so on.

-17. **Postfix `$$` to the target name**
-A target name ending with `$$` indicates indicates that it will be activated only after the preceding target has completed, along with all its imperative targets, and after all API results have been received.

-2. **enabledOn**
-Determines whether the target is eligible for execution.
-If enabledOn() returns false, the target remains active until it is enabled and gets executed.

-3. **loop**
-Controls the repetition of target execution.
-If loop() returns true, the target will continue to execute indefinitely.
-It can also be defined as a boolean instead of a method.

-4. **cycles**
-It works similarly to `loop`, but it specifies an explicit number of repetitions.
-It can also be combined with `loop`, in which case, once the specified cycles complete, they will rerun as long as `loop` returns true.

-6. **interval**
-It specifies the pause between each target execution or each actual value update when steps are defined.

-7. **steps**
-By default, the actual value is updated immediately after the target value.
-The steps option allows the actual value to be updated in iterations specified by the number of steps.

-8. **easing**
-An easing function that operates when steps are defined.
-It controls how the actual value is updated in relation to the steps.

-9. **onValueChange**
-This callback is triggered whenever there is a change returned by the target method, which is called value().

-10. **onStepsEnd**
-This method is invoked only after the final step of updating the actual value is completed, assuming the target has a defined steps value.

-11. **onImperativeStep**
-This callback tracks the progress of imperative targets defined within a declarative target.
-If there are multiple imperative targets, this method is called at each step, identifiable by their target name.
-You can also use `on${targetName}Step` to track individual targets with their own callbacks.
-For example, `onWidthStep()` is called on each update of the `width` target.

-13. **onImperativeEnd**
-Similar to `onImperativeStep`, but it is triggered when an imperative target completes.
-If multiple targets are expected to complete, you can use `on${targetName}End` instead.
-For example, `onWidthEnd` is called when the `width` target gets completed.

-13. **initialValue**
-This is only property.
-It defines the initial value of the actual value.

-18. **onSuccess**
-An optional callback for targets that make API calls.
-It will be invoked for each API response received.

-19. **onError**
-Similar to the `onSuccess` but it will be invoked on every error.

-## Target Variables
-In all the target methods above, you can access the following variables:

-1. **this.prevTargetValue**
-It holds the value of the preceding target.
-If the preceding target involves API calls, a single $ postfix means it will hold one API result at a time, as the target is activated with each API response.
-If the target is postfixed with $$, it will have the results as an array, ordered by the sequence of API calls rather than the order in which the responses are received.

-2. **this.isPrevTargetUpdated()**
-It returns `true` if the previous target has been updated.
-This method is useful when a target is activated externally, such as by a user event, rather than by the preceding target.

-3. **this.key**
-Represents the name of the current target.

-3. **this.value**
-Represents the current value of the target.

 ## More Examples